-I can’t believe it’s been a year and I haven’t written about Washington, D.C. yet.
+I can’t believe it’s been a year and I haven’t written about last March in Washington D.C. yet.
 Anyway, today I’ll quickly fill you in on what Doug and I did during our time there last year.
 If you want to go, check out a more detailed post on visiting the National mall.

 The school I work at has a really early spring break: the first or second week of March.
 We have a shorter semester, so it makes sense.
 However, it means that spring break trips are usually pretty chilly!
 Last year we took advantage of the cold weather to visit somewhere, well, cold.
 Prices were low for visiting Washington DC, since the famous cherry blossoms won’t bloom until the end of the month and there is no other tourist draw this time of year.

 We landed at Reagan National Airport, which is the best one to fly into, even if the price is a little higher, since it is so close to everything.
-We got in mid-evening, were picked up by our friends (who graciously hosted us for four days), and immediately got pizza and drinks.
+Arriving mid-evening, we were picked up by our friends (who graciously hosted us for four days), and immediately got pizza and drinks.
 We played games and talked for a while but forced ourselves to go to bed at a reasonable hour (“early” since our bodies were still on California time).

 The next morning we got up and visited the National Mall, including a trip up the Washington Monument.
 Normally I wouldn’t bother, but the biting cold was keeping people away so there was no wait.
 The views from the top were actually quite impressive.
 After that we had to rush “home” and drop off almost all of our stuff including my purse.
 We were going to visit the White House(!) and they have very strict policies on what you can and can’t bring inside.